madsondeluna/howtogit/README.md

 | `git reset --soft HEAD~1`          | Desfaz último commit mas mantém alterações                      | `git reset --soft HEAD~1`      |
 | `git checkout -- <arquivo>`        | Descarta mudanças locais em um arquivo                          | `git checkout -- main.py`      |

 > This is an easter egg!
-If you found this, congrats! 🎉
+If you found this, congrats! 🎉 <br>
 > Hi, André!
 Enjoy this new world of Git commands!